rancher/rancher-docs/docs/reference-guides/rancher-webhook.md

 The following affects Rancher v2.8.3 and v2.8.4.

-When a Rancher-Webhook deployment is unpinned, it can be automatically updated to a version that is incompatible with the current version of Rancher.
-This is a known issue for Rancher versions 2.8.3 and 2.8.4.
-The solution is to *pin* the appropriate version.
-The following table shows which webhook version to provide for each respective version of Rancher:
+When the `rancher-webhook` deployment is unpinned, it can be automatically updated to a version that is incompatible with the current version of Rancher.
+This is a known issue for Rancher v2.8.3 and v2.8.4.
+The solution is to pin the appropriate version.
+The following table shows which webhook version to pin for each respective version of Rancher:

 | Rancher Version | Webhook Version |